Big business has big plans for Ontario’s public sector.

 The other week I attended the Ontario Economic Summit, put on by the Ontario Chamber of Commerce.
 A lot of business leaders were there.
 And here’s what I learned: business has never been more eager to take over public services and buy public assets than it is right now.

 We know that profit is what business is about.
 And to the Chamber, the public sector is an opportunity for growth and revenue.
 But at what cost to the people of Ontario?

-What business and the Liberal government ignore is that privatization (no matter what you call it) has a lousy track record in Ontario (see here and here).
+What business and the Liberal government ignore is that privatization (no matter what you call it) has a lousy track record in Ontario (see Epic Fail – a short history of privatization in Ontario (with report) and Better, cheaper, fairer: the case for contracting in of public services in Ontario).
 It typically fails to deliver on its promise of better, cheaper services, or increased revenues to government.
 But it always seems to deliver a tidy profit to investors.
 That’s why business loves it.

 The public, on the other hand, is much more skeptical.
 So when the privatization promoters come knocking, we need to challenge them.